top of page

 Access 3

 Sacred Heart University is located in the affluent Connecticut suburb of Fairfield.
-Veteran’s Memorial Park is located across the street from campus, about a mile away in the neighboring city of Bridgeport.
+Veteran’s Memorial Park is located across the street, about a mile from the campus in the neighboring city of Bridgeport.
 The area is easily accessed by either the Merritt Parkway or Interstate 95.
 Traffic in this part of the state is often heavy, even on weekends, so allot extra time to arrive at the ballpark.

 Parking is available adjacent to the ballpark at the John Winthrop Elementary school parking lot.
 From here paved paths will take you down a hill to the baseball field.
-Seating is available on a couple of small sets of metal bleachers located behind home plate.
+Seating is available on some small metal bleachers located behind home plate.
 Many fans bring their own chairs to set up around the field.
 A most popular spot is the hill on the first base side of the field, which offers the best views in the park.
+Access to much of the grounds is blocked off to fans by ropes.
+Fans are only allowed to access the area behind home plate and the hill on the first base side of the field.

-Unfortunately, the fencing on the back of the dugouts is wrapped with a tarpaulin cover, which has the unintended effect of blocking views of the field from much of the seating area.
+Unfortunately, the dugout roofs and wrapping have the unintended effect of blocking views of the field from much of the seating area.
 No matter where you sit at Veteran’s Memorial Park, you will be looking through some thick chain link fencing while you watch the action.

 There is a building containing rest rooms at Veteran’s Memorial Park.
-Unfortunately, it was not operational during Stadium Journey’s visit, as noted by the presence of port-a-johns next to the facility.
+Unfortunately, the doors to the men’s room did not completely close during Stadium Journey’s visit.
+Some port-a-johns nearby augment these permanent rest rooms.

 Return on Investment 5